NRCan/planaura/README.md

 # References

+See [CONTRIBUTORS.md](./CONTRIBUTORS.md) for a full list of authors and contributors.

 The Prithvi-100M model was used as the starting point to create and train Planaura, to adapt it to Canadian landscape and to make it suitable for bi-epoch multiscale change detection.